rasbt/LLMs-from-scratch/ch05/07_gpt_to_llama/README.md

 | Llama3Model | Regular compiled  | Nvidia A100 GPU | 170        | 3.12 GB           |
 | Llama3Model | KV cache          | Nvidia A100 GPU | 60         | 18.87 GB          |
 | Llama3Model | KV cache compiled | Nvidia A100 GPU | 59         | 19.12 GB          |

+Note that all settings above have been tested to produce the same text outputs.